cmdaltctr/claude-gemini-mcp-slim/README.md

 **Note:** Versions prior to 1.0.0 contained critical security vulnerabilities and should not be used in production environments.

+## Contributing

+This project is designed to be lightweight and focused.
+The core functionality is complete, but contributions are welcome for:

+- Additional analysis types
+- Better error handling
+- Performance optimizations
+- Documentation improvements

+### How to Contribute

+1. **Fork the repository**
+2. **Create a feature branch**: `git checkout -b feature/your-feature-name`
+3. **Make your changes**: Implement your feature or bug fix
+4. **Test with MCP integration**: Ensure your changes work with this repo's MCP server
+5. **Submit a pull request**: Push to your fork and submit a PR to the main repository

+### Development Guidelines

+- **Clean Python Code**: Use type hints, docstrings, and follow the existing code structure
+- **Security-First Approach**: Implement proper input sanitization and API key protection
+- **Modular Design**: Keep functions focused and reusable with clear error handling
+- **MCP Protocol Compliance**: Follow the MCP server specifications for all tools
+- **Comprehensive Documentation**: Document all tools with clear descriptions and schemas
+- **Fallback Mechanisms**: Implement API with CLI fallbacks for resilience
+- **Testing**: Verify changes work with both direct API and CLI integrations

 ## License

 MIT License